Sweet and sour pork balls, a Chinese takeaway classic, tender pork in a crispy fried batter served with a glorious sweet and tangy sauce.

 Chinese takeout crispy sweet and sour pork balls were probably my first introduction to flavours that were not traditionally ‘British’.

-For many years it was the only thing I would ask for on those rare treat takeaway nights.
+For many years, it was the only thing I would ask for on those rare treat takeaway nights.

-To this day I am still a little bit obsessed with these flavours.
+To this day, I am still a little bit obsessed with these flavours.

-These crispy balls use the same sauce that I use in my sweet and sour prawns recipe and it unashamedly rocks both tomato ketchup and pineapple!
+These crispy balls use the same sauce that I use in my sweet and sour prawns recipe, and it unashamedly rocks both tomato ketchup and pineapple!

-A batter simple to make and one that keeps its crispiness right until you slather on that delicious sauce.
+A batter is simple to make and one that keeps its crispiness right until you slather on that delicious sauce.

 Frequently Asked Questions

-You have options for how much sugar and vinegar to use, why?
+You have options for how much sugar and vinegar to use.
+Why?

-Growing up sweet and sour pork came with an incredibly sweet sauce.
-As I have grown up (don’t laugh) my tastes have shifted and now I prefer a much sharper sauce.
+Growing up, sweet and sour pork came with an incredibly sweet sauce.
+As I have grown up (don't laugh), my tastes have shifted, and now I prefer a much sharper sauce.

 I would advise you to make the sauce with the lowest amount of sugar and rice vinegar, then have a taste and adjust to your palate.
-None of these ingredients need cooking so tuck right on in!
+None of these ingredients need cooking, so tuck right on in!

 Remember the flavours will mellow a little as the sauce cooks, particularly the sour elements.